Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 Usage
 =====

-First key thing to keep in mind when using this modifier is that **it will not create destination data layers**.
+First key thing to keep in mind when using this modifier is that it will **not** create destination data layers.
 *Generate Data Layers* button shall always be used for this purpose, once set of source data to transfer is selected.
 It should also be well understood that creating those data layers on destination mesh is **not** part of the modifier stack, which means e.g. that they will remain even once the modifier is deleted, or if